MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-database-security-roles.md

 Azure Data Explorer uses a role-based access control model in which principals get access to resources according to the security roles they're assigned.
 In this article, you'll learn how to use management commands to [view existing security roles](#view-existing-security-roles) as well as [add and remove security roles](#add-and-remove-security-roles) on the database level.

-> [!NOTE]
+## Permissions

-> You must be either an AllDatabasesAdmin or a Database Admin to assign database level security roles.
+You must be either a Database Admin on the specific database or an AllDatabasesAdmin to run these commands.
 For more information, see [role-based access control](access-control/role-based-access-control.md).

 ## Database level security roles